Knowledge base

 restic forget --tag folders --keep-last 1 --prune

-This button allows you to delete your backup schedule:
+This button allows you to delete the scheduling of your backup:

 Uninstall the Swiss Backup extension

-It is necessary to delete the backup schedule (see above) before you can delete the Swiss Backup extension:
+It is necessary to delete the backup scheduling (see above) before being able to delete the Swiss Backup extension:

 This guide details the Kubernetes system of Public Cloud that can be ordered and installed directly on your Manager:

-Interfaces and pricing for the Kubernetes Service of Infomaniak
+Interfaces and pricing of the Infomaniak Kubernetes Service

 Infomaniak offers a complete Kubernetes solution with several management interfaces and flexible pricing tailored to your needs.